wazuh/wazuh-documentation/source/docker/upgrade-guide.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Docker is an open source project that automates the deployment of different applications inside software containers.
-Learn more about the upgrade guide here.
+  :description: Docker, an open source project that automates the deployment of different applications inside software containers.
+Learn more about it here.

 .. _upgrade-scenario: